Alamishere/DailyCodePractice/notes.md

 - It took me a while to understand how it works
 - I will do more practice
 - Write a method sumNumbersRecursive that takes in a list of numbers and returns the sum of all the numbers in the list.
 All elements will be integers.
 Solve this recursively.
+- I wrote factorial without looking it up

+## July 25th, 2025
+- Had headache but did this sum of String problem anyway
+- It was similar to the first recursion issue
+- Java Sublist takes time to understand